-2. Use the "Rotary" () knob to set REMOTE INHIBIT mode.
+2. Use the "Rotary" (^(◯)) knob to set REMOTE INHIBIT mode.
 There are OFF, TRIGGER and EXT.
 ON/OFF three options.

-1. Selecting OFF: It closes the function.

-2. Selecting TRIGGER: It sets the REMOTE INHIBIT to TRIGGER.
-When low level triggers the PIN9 INHIBIT in APG & SYSTEM STATUS, it equals pressing "OUTPUT" key to set OUTPUT FOFF.
+(1) Selecting OFF: It closes the function.
+(2) Selecting TRIGGER: It sets the REMOTE INHIBIT to TRIGGER.
+When low . , - level triggers the PIN9 INHIBIT in APG & SYSTEM

+STATUS, it equals pressing "OUTPUT" key to set OUTPUT = OFF.

-3. Selecting EXT.
+- (3) Selecting EXT.
 ON/OFF: It sets the REMOTE INHIBIT to EXT.
-ON/OFF and replaces "OUTPUT", key by disabling it to control the activation of power supply.
+ON/OFF and replaces "OUTPUT," key by disabling it to control the activation of power supply.
 When the voltage level of PIN9_INHIBIT in APG & SYSTEM STATUS turns to LOW, the power supply is unable to output.
 The power supply outputs normally when the voltage level of this pin turns to HIGH.

-4. Selecting PULL: This is APG & SYSTEM STATUS PIN9 level defined by user.
-There are H(HIGH) or L(LOW) for selection.
-The default of PIN9 is High level.

-3. Press "ENTER," to confirm.

-4. Press "EXIT" to return to MAIN PAGE.
+(4) Selecting PULL: This is APG & SYSTEM STATUS PIN9 level defined by - Selecting PULL: This is APG & SYSTEM STATUS PIN9 level defined by user.
+There is H (HIGH) or L (LOW) for selection.
+The default of PIN9 is High level. - Press "EXIT" to confirm.
+Press "EXIT" to return to MAIN PAGE.